Effective Solutions for Septic System Drainage Problems

 Septic Drain Fields:

 Septic tank drain fields distribute the wastewater that has been filtered thru a septic tank first.
-The well-kept the septic tank, The better the drain field will be and the easier to operate like it was designed.
+Keeping the septic tank well-maintained improves the drain field.
+It also makes it easier to operate as designed.

 This is why a septic tank filter and quality septic tank bacteria are very important in your septic maintenance plan.

-Mother Nature has her plans with every septic drain field, And that is to filter the wastewater for the last time before it gets returned to the Earth to be used again somewhere.
+Mother Nature has her plans with every septic drain field.
+Her goal is to filter the wastewater for the last time.
+This happens before it gets returned to the Earth to be used again somewhere.

 Septic Drain Field BioMat:

 Septic drain field biomat is a gift from Mother Nature.
-After a new drain field installation and wastewater makes its way thru the septic tank and into the drain field, It will slowly develop around the drain field pipe holes.
+After a new drain field installation, wastewater flows through the septic tank and enters the drain field.
+It will slowly develop around the drain field pipe holes.

 88% of all septic drain fields after 5 years have biomat growing around them.
-A properly designed, sized, installed with pumping every 2-3 years, With inspections every year to catch problems early and the use of our septic tank bacteria, You can control the growth of biomat.
+A properly designed, sized, and installed system needs pumping every 2-3 years.
+Conduct inspections every year to catch problems early.
+Use our septic tank bacteria to control the growth of biomat.

-Another way to control the growth of biomat is having 2 or more septic drain fields and a directional valve to switch wastewater from one drain field to another.
+Another way to control the growth of biomat is having 2 or more septic drain fields.
+You can use a directional valve to switch wastewater from one drain field to another.

 Septic Biomat Control:

-Another way to control the biomat around a septic drain field is the use of the septic bacteria we offer and some specialized equipment some septic contractors have.
-This procedure will clean up the septic drain pipe and digest scum that is blocking the normal operation of your system.
+Another way to control the biomat around a septic drain field is the use of the septic bacteria we offer.
+Some septic contractors have specialized equipment for this purpose.
+This procedure will clean up the septic drain pipe.
+It will digest scum blocking the normal operation of your system.
 This procedure is all-natural!

 Why murder Mother Nature?

-There are companies out there whose website, advertising, and used car salesman say their magical product will “murder” the Biomat that Mother Nature uses as a filter to keep the environment cleaner.
+Some companies claim their magical product will “murder” the Biomat.
+This Biomat is used by Mother Nature as a filter to keep the environment cleaner.

 If you “Murder” the Biomat, You are helping to destroy the environment.
 Biomat is part of the last treatment process of septic waste.
 Biomat is needed in all onsite septic systems to keep the environment as natural as possible.

 If you have a backing up problem due to the Biomat, Your system was not designed correctly for its use.
-Problems tend to start when people sell Homes and more people live inside the homes than what the system was designed for.
+Problems tend to start when people sell homes.
+More people live inside the homes than what the system was designed for.
 Why murder Mother Nature?

 Septic tank bacteria’s role in septic maintenance.

-Yes, even after a well-thought-out and planned septic system install, They will need a quality septic tank bacteria product purchased from us to help it keep as clean as possible and full of quality septic bacteria.
+Yes, even after a well-thought-out and planned septic system install, they will need a quality septic tank bacteria product.
+This product should be purchased from us.
+It helps to keep the system as clean as possible and full of quality septic bacteria.

 Every septic system is better when septic tank bacteria is used every month.

-Just like pumping every 2 to 3 years, All septic tanks work better with added septic tank bacteria products purchased from us.
-Septic bacteria products are part of a healthy working septic drain field system and help protect it from failure if the system was installed correctly and sized for the home’s needs.
+All septic tanks work better with added septic tank bacteria products purchased from us.
+It’s just like pumping every 2 to 3 years.
+Septic bacteria products are essential for a healthy working septic drain field system.
+They help protect it from failure.
+This is true if the system was installed correctly and sized for the home’s needs.

 Hydrogen Sulfide